-- 1. to receive the audited annual financial statements of the Corporation for the fiscal year ended January 31, 2022, together with the auditors' report thereon; - 2. to fix the number of directors at six; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to appoint DeVisser Gray LLP, as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration to be paid to the auditor; - 5. to consider and, if thought fit, to pass an ordinary resolution ratifying, confirming and approving certain amendments to the Corporation's 2022 stock option plan, as more particularly described in this information circular; and - 6. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.
+- 1. to receive the audited annual financial statements of the Corporation for the fiscal year ended January 31, 2023, together with the auditors' report thereon; - 2. to fix the number of directors at six; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to appoint DeVisser Gray LLP, as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration to be paid to the auditor; - 5. to consider and, if thought fit, to pass an ordinary resolution confirming and approving the Corporation's 2022 Stock Option Plan, and that in connection therewith a maximum of 10% of the Company's issued and outstanding Common Shares at the time of each grant be approved for granting as Options, as more particularly described in this Information Circular; - 6. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving an amendment to the Articles of the Corporation to change the name of the Corporation from "Happy Creek Minerals Ltd." to "South Valley Copper Inc."; and - 7. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.